 Polyark Documentation

-Polyark is a prediction market fund marketplace built on Polymarket V2.
-Skilled traders deploy ERC-4626 vaults, pool investor capital, trade Polymarket positions on investors' behalf, and earn performance fees.
-Smart contract enforcement solves the trust problem — managers can only interact with whitelisted Polymarket contracts and cannot withdraw investor funds directly.
+Polyark is a prediction market fund marketplace built on Polymarket V2 and Ethereum.
+Skilled traders deploy ERC-4626 vaults, pool investor capital, trade Polymarket on investors' behalf, and earn performance fees enforced by smart contracts — not trust.

 What is Polyark